 During the last 54 years, Tanzania has undergone rapid population growth and urbanization, resulting in cities, towns and municipalities with high levels of income inequality and inadequate housing.

-As the country’s urban population continues to increase, World Bank Country Director for Tanzania Philippe Dongier in February this year underscored the urgent need to improve access to finance for affordable and adequate housing supply.
-Mr Dongier was speaking on the backdrop of the new US$60m financing provided to Tanzania by the World Bank Group’s International Development Association (IDA) for funding affordable housing.
+As the country’s urban population continues to increase, the World Bank has underscored the urgent need to improve access to finance for affordable and adequate housing supply.
+This emphasis came against a backdrop of a new US$60m financing provided to Tanzania by the World Bank Group’s International Development Association (IDA) for funding affordable housing.